divesh-netizen/python-Dungeon-game/README.md

 # python-Dungeon-game
-this is a basic python game which can run on command prompt.
+-- This is a basic python game which runs on command prompt.
+-- To Play this game simply download this repository and unzipped it and it is ready to start .
+-- Just Open it with double clicking it and it will open in command prompt and there you can Play.